Top activities in Vancouver in January include skiing and other snow sports, winter festivals, dining out and being outdoors when it’s not raining.

 - Vancouver Lunarfest – Lunar New Year activities in the Vancouver Art Gallery Plaza and other venues on various dates.

 - Chinese New Year Parade – a major cultural event through the streets of Chinatown on Sunday, January 26th, in 2020.

 - Performing Arts Productions – for live entertainment opportunities check out Vancouver’s Shows and Entertainment listing.

 Christmas might be over, but some of the Lower Mainland’s best Christmas-themed attractions continue for a bit of January.
 Some of our favourites include the following:

-- Glow Christmas – a popular indoor attraction with live entertainment, holiday illuminations and an artisan market in Langley.
-It’s still open on January 1st to 5th, 10th to 12th and 17th to 19th in 2019.
+- Glow Vancouver – a popular indoor attraction with live entertainment and holiday illuminations in downtown Vancouver.
+It’s still open on January 1st to 5th in 2020.

 - Lights at Lafarge – the Christmas illuminations at Coquitlam’s Town Centre Park usually continue well into January.

 - Christmas at FlyOver Canada – the multi-dimensional film experience at Canada Place continues its Christmas holiday theme most years until the first few days or so of January.